scicloj/open-source-mentoring/general-advice.md

 * Know where to ask questions.
 For most Scicloj-related topics, this will often be a stream at the [Clojurians Zulip chat](https://scicloj.github.io/docs/community/chat/).
 For certain topics, it will be a channel at the [Clojurians Slack](http://clojurians.net).

 * Remember it is just fine to be confused.
-There is a lot we do know, and being comfortable with that is important.
+Being comfortable with that is important.

 * But do not remain stuck.
 If it seems there is no way forward, get help over the chat streams.